 Cat people, according to the study, are about 11% more “open” than dog people.
 “Openness” means a cat person is more likely to hold unconventional beliefs, to be more open to new or unusual ideas, adventure, imagination, art, emotion, and variety of experience.
 So, next time you want to do something crazy, ask yourself, “Is this because I’m a cat person?”

 You May Be a Cat Person if You Lent the Neighbor Your Car Keys

 Cat people are more trusting than dog people.

 Dr. Stanley Coren, a psychologist who also studied cat and dog owners, found the cat owners scored higher on personality tests that measured trust.
 He said that people who score high on trust measures are also often described as, “obliging, modest, straightforward, and ‘good sports.’”

 Yes, cat people, that is definitely us.

-You Don’t Own a Lawnmower
+You May be a Cat Person if You Don’t Own a Lawnmower

 Cat owners are more likely than dog owners to live in an apartment.
 Thus, they may have little need for a lawnmower.